 Six reference compositions are being created for this set, as well as for other instruments and voice.
 Three Preludes and Seven Images are offered in video recordings.
 Five Songs are complete in the attached score, along with an audio recording of three parts (one of which also includes video).
 Six Dances are partially complete, with a four-movement suite to be added ‒ both of these compositions are conceived as the musical component of a dance performance.
 The final piece of this cycle will be Toccata for voice, violin, harp, guitar, and prepared piano with harpsichord and percussion.
 Together, the six compositions form a full-length concert program, for which we anticipate amplification to balance the significantly different sound levels of the instruments.
 The amplification will also enable the reproduction of pre-recorded tracks.

-We will publish a report from the recording here at the end of November.
+We will publish a report from the recording here during December.

 Below is the form to order a new composition.